2023-11-18 10:50:00

 Israel Defense Forces spokesman Rear Admiral Daniel Hagari stated that Israeli troops will advance anywhere Hamas is located, including southern Gaza.

 Israeli leaders have declared that the northern part of Gaza, including Gaza City, is now under Israeli control.
-Israeli Prime Minister Benjamin Netanyahu has offered little information about his plan for Gaza following the military operation.
+Israeli Prime Minister Benjamin Netanyahu has offered little information regarding his plan for Gaza following the military operation.

 Meanwhile, more fuel was allowed into Gaza on Friday as water and sewage systems are on the verge of collapse, Israel’s national security adviser Tzachi Hanegbi said.
 The lack of fuel has also contributed to the dire situation in hospitals, where, according to doctors, ICU patients have died and operations have stopped due to lack of electricity.